The official blog of the Lung Institute.

 Sleep Better With COPD

 Luckily, there are a few small changes that those with COPD can make for easier breathing while sleeping.
 One of those small changes is adjusting your sleeping position.
 It is often said that the best way to keep the airways open is to avoid lying down, but rather sitting in an upright position.
 Although this method is extremely effective, it does not mean that is comfortable.
 Trying to sleep straight up can seem more like a hassle than an escape.
 Sleeping on your side is more of a comfortable alternative that avoids any tension in the throat, which can hinder breathing.
 Sleeping on your side opens up the airways and can tremendously decrease the risk of breathing problems.

 Your head position is another factor that needs to be considered.
 When you are lying on your side, making sure that your head is propped in an upright position and not lying flat is key.
 When your head is completely flat, your airways are restricted which can cause hyperventilation.
 It is extremely important to pay attention to the amount of head support you use.
 Too many pillows can cause just as much tension as using no pillow at all.
 Using at least one to two pillows is best when trying to focus on maintaining an opening of the airways.

 At the Lung Institute, we understand the difficultly of not just COPD itself, but the troubles of sleeping that come with it.
 If you or a loved one is suffering from a chronic lung disease like COPD, the Lung Institute might be able to help.
-Give the gift of a better quality of life through stem cell therapy at the Lung Institute.
+Give the gift of a better quality of life through cellular therapy at the Lung Institute.
 Contact one of our Patient Coordinators today by calling (800) 729-3065 for a free consultation.